kuzudb/kuzu-docs/blog/2024-01-24-transforming-your-data-1/index.md

 <img src={GraphDataViz}/>
 </div>

-You can customize the visual style of the graph by clicking on the `Settings` tab on the top right.
+It's possible to customize the visual style of the graph by clicking on the `Settings` tab on the top right.

 ## Conclusions